pfruan/DiSNEP/README.md

 ## **Prioritize the disease association signals by diffusion process on a gene network**

-*res=diffus_vec(signals,se_post,type="pvalue", beta=0.75, iter=10, difference=1e-6, top=100)*
+*res=diffus_vec(signals=signals,net=se_post,type="pvalue", beta=0.75, iter=10, difference=1e-6, top=100)*

-- t_score is a matrix of original gene signals, with the first colomn is the gene names and the second column is the association signals.
+- signals is a matrix of original gene signals, with the first colomn is the gene names and the second column is the association signals.
-- snet is a gene network.
+- net is a gene network.
 - type indicates the type of input assocaitaion signals, "pvalue" or "zscore".
 - beta is a regularization parameter representing weights for signal sources where beta = 0 means no priotitization.
 The default value is 0.75.
 - iter is the number of iterations.
 The default value is 10.